Megalodon: The Monster Shark Lives: Controversy

-Soon after the film premiered however, the "documentary" was swiftly debunked as a fictional production with actors posing as scientists, accompanied by "evidence" which was completely manufactured.
-The marine biologist Colin Drake, was not a marine biologist and actually a hired actor named Darron Meyer.
-It wasn't until the subsequent public outrage that the network added brief disclaimers at the beginning and end, indicating the program is fictional.
+Soon after the film premiered, it was criticized for its presentation of fictional details treated as facts, actors allegedly posing as scientists, and presenting "evidence" that did not exist.
+Colin Drake was not a marine biologist and actually a hired actor named Darron Meyer.
+Discovery Channel added brief disclaimers at the beginning and end, indicating the program is fictional, as a result.

-After the show was released, Discovery Channel gave a poll to its viewers asking whether or not they believed in the Megalodon, which about 70% of viewers stated they did believe it still exists.
+After the show was released, Discovery Channel gave a poll to its viewers asking whether or not they believed in the Megalodon's survival.